How To Increase An Existing RatingUpdated: November 2, 2022

 It is strongly encouraged for veterans to apply for VA disability compensation via the eBenefits portal.

 This online application process allows you to upload all supporting documentation and file a claim without having to do the initial paperwork in person.
 The VA also allows you to get help from an accredited Veterans Service Officer (VSO).
 You can start looking for a VSO at your state’s Office of Veterans Affairs.
-A state-by-state guide to these offices is at the VA official site.
+A state-by-state guide to these offices is at the VA official website.

 It is a very good idea to get the help of a VSO when submitting such claims; these officers have experience working with the VA system and may be able to help you save valuable time, better utilize your resources for gathering medical evidence, and may even be able to advise you on the practicality of your revised claim based on past experience in similar cases.